Yasserelhaddar/finance_webapp/README.md

 ## Overview

 Finance WebApp is a comprehensive tool designed to help users visualize financial data, extract financial filings, and interact with financial documents through a chatbot interface.
 This application leverages various APIs including Alpha Vantage, EDGAR, and OpenAI to provide users with real-time stock data, news sentiment analysis, and detailed financial filings.
+The repository allows to run TFT training using fetched data from Alpha Vantage API.

 ## Features